OraPO: Oracle-educated Reinforcement Learning for Data-efficient and Factual Radiology Report Generation: Conclusion

 \section{Conclusion}

 In this work, we present \textbf{OraPO}, an oracle-educated RL training algorithm for high-quality radiology report generation under tight data and compute budgets.
 To our knowledge, we are the \emph{first} to \emph{couple DPO with GRPO}: when GRPO exploration fails, we recycle those rollouts as negatives and apply a lightweight DPO step to recover useful gradients.
 In parallel, we design the \textbf{FactS} reward to provide dense, fact-level, clinically faithful supervision tailored to RRG.
-Comprehensive experiments show \textbf{OraPO setting the new SOTA performance while using 2–3 orders of magnitude fewer training samples}.
+Comprehensive experiments show that \textbf{OraPO sets the new SOTA performance while using 2–3 orders of magnitude fewer training samples}.
+In future work, we target four directions: (1) Extend OraPO beyond RRG to sparse-signal tasks (\textit{e.g.} multi-step math, code) where vanilla GRPO struggles.
+(2) Study scaling across model size and data/training budgets beyond our current 3B/1K setup.
+(3) Tackle non-verifiable rewards via rubric-driven signals (\textit{e.g.} Rubrics as Rewards \cite{gunjal2025rubricsrewardsreinforcementlearning}).
+(4) Enrich FactS with fine-grained attribute entailment (location, laterality, size/severity, temporal change) to reduce diagnostic attribute misalignment.